-The Senate version of H.R.
-2488, the Taxpayer Refund and Relief Act of 1999, would have increased contribution limits to \$5,000, increased income limits for deductible IRAs and eliminated income limits for Roth IRAs.
+The Senate version of Taxpayer Refund and Relief Act of 1999, would have increased contribution limits to \$5,000, increased income limits for deductible IRAs and eliminated income limits for Roth IRAs.
 The House bill's provisions were much more limited: Roth IRA limits would have been increased.
-The final bill more closely followed the Senate version, although the income limits for Roth IRAs were increased with no change for deductible IRAs.
+The final bill more closely followed the Senate version, although the income limits for Roth IRAs were to be increased with no change for deductible IRAs.
 The President vetoed the tax cut because of its large revenue cost.
+Several bills including IRA provisions saw some legislative action in 2000, but none were enacted.